 - Built and maintained by trail clubs, local communities and state parks

 - Showcases the state’s diverse landscape —hardwood forests and tea-colored swamps, fading tobacco crossroads and reviving urban centers, courthouse square towns and rugged gorges, remote lighthouses and mountain overlooks.

-- Passes through three national parks and two national wildlife refuges
+- Passes through three national parks, two national wildlife refuges, 3 national forests

 - Passes three lighthouses, including the nation’s tallest